 • To bowl with reserved garlic, add mayonnaise, sour cream, a squeeze of lime juice (two squeezes for 4 servings), a big pinch of lime zest, and a pinch of minced jalapeño to taste.
 (TIP: If you like some zesty heat, add a small splash of jalapeño pickling liquid in place of, or in addition to, lime juice.)
 Add water 1 tsp at a time until mixture reaches a drizzling consistency.
 Season with salt and pepper.

 • Fluff bulgur with a fork.
 Stir in tomato, half the scallion greens, remaining lime zest, a squeeze of lime juice, and as much remaining minced jalapeño as you like.
 Season with salt and pepper. • Thinly slice pork crosswise. • Divide bulgur between shallow bowls; top with pork.
-Squeeze juice from remaining lime over pork.
-Drizzle everything with creamy salsa verde; garnish with remaining scallion greens and as much pickled jalapeño (draining first) as you like.
+Drizzle everything with crema; garnish with remaining scallion greens and as much pickled jalapeño (draining first) as you like.
 Serve.

 Pork is fully cooked when internal temperature reaches 145°.